hbt/watch/README.md

     --singleton=<boolean>, -s
         Ignores changed files until the command is done running

+    --singletonQueue=<boolean>, -s
+        Queues changed files and runs the command again (work with --singleton)

     --interval=<seconds>
         Specifies the interval duration in seconds, the time period between polling for file changes.